JohnathonNow/spidior/README.md

  - `cA-B` - anywhere in any file between the Ath (inclusive) and Bth (exclusive) character in the file
  - `lA-B` - anywhere in any file between the Ath (inclusive) and Bth (exclusive) line in the file

-Locations can also be grouped using parens, or unioned or intersected with | and &.
+Locations can also be grouped using parens, unioned with `|`, intersected with `&`, and negated with `^`.
+Why ^ instead of !?
+Well I figured since sets in most regex interpreters use ^ for negation it made sense here.

 #### Regex
 Regexes follow standard `sed`like syntax, and support the following operations: